Skip to content

 Integration Tests

-End-to-end tests that start a real clice server and communicate via LSP protocol.
+End-to-end tests that start a real clice serve instance and communicate via LSP protocol.

 bash